Mark Twain Zephyr: Previous private ownership

-In 1988, discussion between Coors and Mark Twain Zephyr, Inc. ended without an agreement.
-Krupske, Lowe, and Lorenzini decided to re-locate the train closer to where they lived.
+In 1988, a discussion between Coors and Mark Twain Zephyr, Inc. ended without an agreement.
+Krupske, Lowe, and Lorenzini decided to relocate the train closer to where they lived.
 Between October 1988 and May 1997, the Mark Twain Zephyr was stored on various sidings at the Joliet Army Ammunition Plant.
 During this period, Mark Twain Zephyr, Inc. was in talks with various other potential partners.
-Ideas included constriction of a Twain-themed amusement part in Bettendorf, Iowa, a dinner train from Chicago to the Quad Cities, or a stationary restaurant and hotel in Downers Grove or DeKalb, Illinois.
+Ideas included constriction of a Twain-themed amusement part in Bettendorf, Iowa, a dinner train from Chicago to the Quad Cities, and a stationary restaurant and hotel in Downers Grove or DeKalb, Illinois.

 In 1997, the federal government began redevelopment of the Joliet Army Ammunition Plant into the Midewin National Tallgrass Prairie.
-Plans included removing all railroad sidings on the property, including the ones where the Mark Twain Zephyr had been parked for the previous decade.
+All railroad sidings, including the ones where the Mark Twain Zephyr had been parked for the previous decade, were to be removed.
 Krupske, Lowe, and Lorenzini then made a partnership deal with the Relco Locomotive Shops in Minooka, Illinois to store the train.
 It remained on this property from May 1997 to January 2008.
 Relco and Mark Twain Zephyr, Inc. could not find additional investors or capital to restore the train.
-Besides the original Winton engine and trucks/wheels being removed, not much work occurred on the Mark Twain Zephyr.
+The original Winton engine and trucks/wheels were removed, but not much other work was done.

-In late 2007, Relco decided to begin a complete shut down of its Minooka Plant.
+In late 2007, Relco decided to completely shut down its Minooka Plant.
 This forced Mark Twain Zephyr, Inc. to find another home for the train.
-In January 2008, the Mark Twain Zephyr was moved down to Gateway Rail Services in Madison, Illinois, in the St. Louis Metropolitan Area.
-Gateway Rail Services has two shop buildings and a dedicated staff to refurbish old passenger railroad cars.
-Management was interested in potentially getting the contract to do the rebuild of the Mark Twain Zephyr, a deal that would have worth millions of dollars.
+In January 2008, the Mark Twain Zephyr was moved down to Gateway Rail Services in Madison, Illinois in the St. Louis Metropolitan Area.
+Gateway Rail Services had two shop buildings and a dedicated staff to refurbish old passenger railroad cars.
+Management was interested in getting the contract to do the rebuild of the Mark Twain Zephyr, a deal that would have been worth millions of dollars.
 Unfortunately, not much was done to improve the train during the 12 years it remained at Gateway Rail Services.
 The Mark Twain Zephyr had basically become an empty stainless steel shell sitting along a fence on the property.